Sustainability

 Ginseng cultivation not only demands substantial irrigation to replicate the plant's humid mountain forest forests of origin, but also leads to pollution of groundwater and local water bodies due to pesticides and chemical fertilizers leaching into the soil.
 In turn, water contamination from agricultural runoff can have detrimental consequences on ecosystems and pose potential risks to human health.

-BOTALYS' approach
+BOTALYS' APPROACH

 Biomimetic Indoor Farming allows for an optimized use of water resources, therefore reducing the water footprint of ginseng cultivation drastically.